AndrewH1188/go-tennis-ms1/README.md

 * [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

-## Libraries frameworks and online resources:
+## Libraries Frameworks and online resources:
 * [Bootstrap 4.6.0:](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
     Bootstrap was used to help with the styling of the website in forming the grid layout as well as aid the responsiveness of the site.
 * Google Chrome Dev Tools: For testing purposes.